Skip to main content

 • Duration: 24 months

-Enhance skills in community child and family health nursing by critically analyzing and applying primary healthcare principles.
+Enhance skills in community child and family health nursing by critically analysing and applying primary healthcare principles.

 Course overview